-Researchers have developed nine principles to help urban planners, emergency services and communities work together to reduce fire risk.
+Researchers have developed nine principles to help urban planners, emergency services and communities collaborate to reduce fire risk.

 Treating the pain of knee osteoarthritis

-ASICS Oceania developed the Gel-Melbourne OA shoe to treat the pain of knee osteoarthritis, in partnership with University of Melbourne researchers.
+ASICS Oceania and University of Melbourne researchers have developed the Gel-Melbourne OA shoe to treat knee osteoarthritis pain.